biodatageeks/sequila/docs/source/function/function.rst

           +----------+-----+---+--------+

-Parameters for bdg_coverage functions: resultType - blocks/bases
+Parameters for bdg_coverage functions: resultType - blocks or bases (blocks by default) target - size of fixed-length windows
-target - fixed-length windows/regions from bed file ShowAllPositions - true/false.
+ShowAllPositions - true/false.
 When set to true returns all positions in contig.